agn453/UNZIP-CPM-Z80/README.md

 This is UNZIP for CP/M in Zilog Z80 assembler.

-Support has been added for the Deflate algorithm since V1.5-2 so that decompression of archives created with MS-DOS PKzip 2.04g and Info-ZIP (the open-source version of ZIP that's used by Unix/Linux and included with Microsoft Windows and macOS) can now be extracted.
+**LATEST NEWS:** Support has been added for the Deflate algorithm since V1.5-2 so that decompression of archives created with MS-DOS PKzip 2.04g and Info-ZIP (the open-source version of ZIP that's used by Unix/Linux and included with Microsoft Windows and macOS) can now be extracted.

-(Older versions of the CP/M UNZIP program can _only_ be used to unpack ZIP files whose contents have been compressed by PKZip for MS-DOS Version 1.x.)
+(Older versions of the CP/M UNZIP program can _only_ be used to unpack ZIP files whose contents have been compressed or stored by PKZip for MS-DOS Version 1.x.)

 Background